 In managing its capital structure, the Corporation takes into account the asset characteristics of its subsidiaries and planned requirements for funds, leveraging their individual borrowing capacities in the most efficient manner to achieve the lowest cost of financing.
-Management of the capital structure involves the issuance of new debt, the repayment of existing debt using cash generated by operations, and the level of distributions to the parent corporation.
+Management of the capital structure involves the issuance of new debt, the repayment of existing debt using cash flows generated by operations, and the level of distributions to the parent corporation.
 The Corporation has not significantly changed its strategy regarding the management of its capital structure since the last financial year.

-The Corporation's capital structure is composed of equity, long-term debt and net assets and liabilities related to derivative financial instruments, less cash and cash equivalents and temporary investments.
+The Corporation's capital structure is composed of equity, long-term debt and net assets and liabilities related to derivative financial instruments, less cash and cash equivalents.
 The capital structure is as follows:

-December 31, 2011 December 31, 2010 January 1, 2010 Long-term debt \$1,857,057 \$1,786,076 \$1,592,321 Derivative financial instruments 219,005 289,032 229,392 Cash and cash equivalents (95,016) (96,335) (150,309) Temporary investments (30,000) Net liabilities 1,981,046 1,978,773 1,641,404 Equity \$1,006,541 \$ 734,245 \$ 651,785
+2012 2011

+Long-term debt \$2,127,057 \$1,857,057

+Derivative financial instruments 231,244 219,005

+Cash and cash equivalents (164,131) (95,016)

+Net liabilities 2,194,170 1,981,046

+Equity \$ 788,571 \$1,006,541

-The Corporation is not subject to any externally imposed capital requirements other than certain restrictions under the terms of its borrowing agreements, which relate to permitted investments, inter-corporation transactions, the declaration and payment of dividends or other distributions.
+The Corporation is not subject to any externally imposed capital requirements other than certain restrictions under the terms of its borrowing agreements, which relate, among other things, to permitted investments, inter-corporation transactions, the declaration and payment of dividends or other distributions.